marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 further securing the transmission.

 Another endpoint to be validated is the **redirect_uri**, which is used to redirect the User back to the Verifier after the Credential presentation is complete.
-In the IT Wallet specification, the **redirect_uri** is registered and validated beforehand during the Verifier onboarding using OpenID Federation.
+In the IT-Wallet specification, the **redirect_uri** is registered and validated beforehand during the Verifier onboarding using OpenID Federation.
 During the presentation phase, the Wallet is able to validate this value by verifying the OpenID Federation Trust Chain related to the Verifier.

 In order to be sure that the **redirect_uri** is received from a legit Wallet and not from the attacker, the Verifier response endpoint upon the recipient of a valid